IMG_0726.JPG

 • Are you a person who can be a partner with a loving, protective, independent dog?

-• Are you a person who is a strong leader, since Anatolian Shepherd Dogs are often dominant, demanding and determined?
+• Are you a person who is a strong leader, since Anatolian Shepherd Dogs are often determined, head-strong and hugely intelligent?

-• Are you a person who accepts a commitment to spend at least 10 hours per week socializing the young Anatolian Shepherd Dog?
-Do you have time to take your dog to weekly training (obedience) classes.
+• Are you a person who accepts a commitment to continual appropriate and controlled socialization of the dog?
+Do you have time and can commit to daily/weekly training sessions?

 • Are you a person who works at establishing a positive relationship with his dog and provides the necessary, carefully managed (controlled) environment to keep the Anatolian Shepherd Dog healthy, safe and trustworthy?

-• How does your family feel about obtaining a very large dog - one that will be as large as or larger than the wife and children and very strong and powerful to handle?
+• How does your family feel about obtaining a very large dog - one that will be as large as or larger/stronger than some members of the family?

 • Do you have the necessary housing/fencing (6' fencing including locked gates) to accommodate a large, protective guardian so the dog will not become a liability?